nmenglund/react-redux-typescript-guide/README.md

 > #### _Found it usefull?
 Want more updates?_ [**Give it a :star2:**](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers)

 ### Goals
-- Complete type safety (with [`--strict`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) flag) without loosing type information downstream through all the layers of our application (e.g. no type assertions or hacking with `any` type)
+- Complete type safety (with [`--strict`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) flag) without losing type information downstream through all the layers of our application (e.g. no type assertions or hacking with `any` type)
 - Make type annotations concise by eliminating redudancy in types using advanced TypeScript Language features like **Type Inference** and **Control flow analysis**
 - Reduce repetition and complexity of types with TypeScript focused [complementary libraries](#complementary-libraries)